JordanChesley/Stylish/README.md

 The container will bind to your port 3000.
 Feel free to modify this port as necessary.

 ## Challenge
 Feel free to look at the source code to find the vulnerability.
-Try to see if you can get the contents of the `flag.txt` file!
+Try to see if you can get the contents of the `/flag.txt` file!